Hosted by one of Australia’s leading food writers Pat Nourse, Gourmet Traveller’s managing editor and restaurant critic

 Stay: Three Nights: Regent Hotel Beijing or similar

 Your sightseeing begins today with a tour of Tiananmen Square.
 Enlarged to four times its original size in the 1950s, Tiananmen is the world’s largest city square.
 After the tour, head to the World Heritage-listed Forbidden City, the largest surviving palace complex on earth.
 Located within the Imperial City of Beijing, the Forbidden City was home to 24 Chinese emperors between 1420 and 1924.
 Entrance to the city was once at the sole discretion of the emperor, but today visitors are able to access this extraordinarily preserved site.
-Enjoy time this afternoon at leisure, and this evening indulge in an authentic Peking Duck banquet served with all the traditional accompaniments.
+Later this afternoon we visit the World Heritage-listed Summer Palace, rebuilt for by Emperor Guangxu for Empress Dowager Cixi following the destruction of the Old Summer Palace by French and British troops in 1860.
+Here you will find a variety of palaces, gardens and pavilions, as well as man-made Kunming Lake.
+This evening indulge in an authentic Peking Duck banquet served with all the traditional accompaniments.
 The origins of this world-famous dish date back to the Imperial era, when a variation was created for the Emperor of China in the Yuan Dynasty.
 Traditionally known as Shaoyazi, there is even a mention of this dish in the ancient 1330 text, Complete Recipes for Dishes and Beverages.Daily :

 Following dinner, you may choose to attend a fascinating Peking Opera show at Qianmen Liyuan Theatre, watch an exhilarating Kung Fu Show at the Red Theatre, or explore Silk Alley market.

 Today, set out for the Great Wall of China, which winds its way from the Yellow Sea up into the Gobi Desert for more than 6,000 kilometres.
-Be captivated by the magnitude of this 8th-century monument as you wander along an unrestored and rarely visited stretch of the Badaling section, which is also the most complete section of the wall.
+Be captivated by the magnitude of this 8th-century monument as you wander along one of the best preserved stretches of the Great Wall, the Mutianyu section.
+This section of the wall offers sprawling views and is densely dotted with imposing watchtowers as it once served as the northern barrier defending the capital and the imperial tombs.
+Enjoy lunch at a nearby local restaurant which offers views of the Great Wall.
 Return to the hotel for afternoon tea.Daily :

-This morning we visit the World Heritage-listed Summer Palace, rebuilt for by Emperor Guangxu for Empress Dowager Cixi following the destruction of the Old Summer Palace by French and British troops in 1860.
-Here you will find a variety of palaces, gardens and pavilions, as well as man-made Kunming Lake..
-Admire the scenery then enjoy lunch before transferring to the airport for the evening flight to Yichang.
-On arrival, transfer to the smallest, most exclusive and luxurious ship cruising the Yangtze River, the Sanctuary Yangzi Explorer.
+This morning, be transferred to the airport to board your flight to Yichang.
+Upon arrival, enjoy lunch at a local restaurant before exploring Yichang with a city tour.
+Later today, transfer to the smallest, most exclusive and luxurious ship cruising the Yangtze River, the Sanctuary Yangzi Explorer.
 Settle into your suite and acquaint yourself with your new floating hotel for the next four nights.

 Stay: Four Nights: the luxurious Sanctuary Yangzi ExplorerDaily :